 Although there is wide variation in how people are affected by mold, long-term or high exposure is unhealthy for anyone.
 Exposure to mold can trigger allergic reactions and asthma attacks.
 It may suppress the immune system or have other effects.
 Some types of mold can produce mycotoxins in certain conditions, which can be present in spores and fragments in the air.
 “Black mold” is a misleading term since many types are black.

 Mold testing is not usually needed and is rarely useful to answer questions about health concerns.
 Some insurance companies and legal services may require sampling for documentation.
 Professional mold remediation contractors may test before and after cleanup to assess their efforts.

 The best way to avoid mold hazards is to hire a licensed, trained and reputable water-damage and mold-remediation firm.
 After a flood, that may be difficult.
-Since many homeowners' insurance policies do not cover mold damage or mold remediation costs, many residents face having to do the cleanup themselves.
+Since there may not be enough licensed remediators for the demand, and many homeowners' insurance policies do not cover mold damage or mold remediation costs, many residents face having to do the cleanup themselves.

 Preventing Mold Growth after Flooding

 To clean up mold, follow the steps in Mold Removal Guidelines for Your Flooded Home summarized below.
 It's also helpful to review the EPA guidelines: A Brief Guide To Mold, Moisture, and Your Home or Mold Remediation In Schools and Commercial Buildings.
 Both are available online at www.epa.gov/mold.

 Minimize Your Exposure During Cleanup